Hernando17/Hernando17/README.md

 I'm a Full Stack Developer.
 I'm usually use Javascript and PHP for my primary programming language.

-There is a few library and framework I can use, for example like React.Js, React Native, Laravel, and currently still learning for Express.Js
+There is a few library and framework I can use, for example like ReactJs, React Native, Laravel, and ExpressJs